1 dead, 4 injured from Illinois Street shooting in Rochester

 Once they got on scene, Tauriello said that they received notice that four shooting victims had arrived at Rochester General hospital via private vehicle.
 Their ages range from 18 to 30 years old, police said.

 As officers continued to investigate, they discovered a fifth shooting victim in his 20s.
-He was sent to Strong Memorial Hospital, where his status is currently unknown.
+He was sent to Strong Memorial Hospital with non-life-threatening injuries.

-The status of the four remaining victims is also unknown, officers said.

 The investigation is ongoing, and no suspects have been identified as of 12:00 a.m.
 Wednesday.

-Illinois Street run parallel between Atlantic Avenue and East Main Street in Rochester’s North Winton Village.
+Illinois Street runs parallel between Atlantic Avenue and East Main Street in Rochester’s North Winton Village.

 Location